26 Apr 2001

 Bagthorpes Besieged (by Helen Cresswell)

 Every so often I take a break from reading books for adults - however light - and indulge in a children's book.
-I only discovered Helen Cresswell's stories, and particularly the Bagthorpe Saga, since my sons were at primary school in the UK.
+I only discovered Helen Cresswell's stories, and particularly the Bagthorpe Saga, when my sons were at primary school in the UK.

 These books are about slightly unlikely characters in a family.
 They all spend time competing with each other in various ways.
 They are observed - usually - by Jack, the most sensible and ordinary child in the family.